Derivation of Kubo's formula for disordered systems at zero temperature: Local adiabatic theorem

 The presence of disorder in quantum mechanical systems leads to the phenomenon of localization. {\it Spectral} localization manifests in the emergence of energy interval(s) $J_{loc}\subset\mathbb R$ such that, for almost all random configurations $\omega$, $\sigma(H)\cap J_{loc}$ is pure point.
-Moreover, the eigenvectors of $H$ in $J_{loc}$ are (spatially) exponentially localized in the sense of \eqref{eq:globstr} below. {\it Dynamical} localization is concerned with the non-spreading of wave packets during time evolution.
-It is expressed as the (uniform in time) exponential decay of the matrix elements of $e^{-itH}P_{J_{loc}}$, the unitary semigroup generated by $H$ and restricted to the energy interval $J_{loc}$ (here, $P_{J_{loc}}$ denotes the spectral projection of $H$ onto $J_{loc}$).
+Moreover, the eigenvectors of $H$ in $J_{loc}$ are (spatially) exponentially localized in the sense of \eqref{eq:globstr} below.